-Class 7: Creating a Sport IDCreating a Sport ID.
+Creating a Sport ID.
 We model a golf ball, tennis ball, football and basketball.
 Exploring various modeling tools and some less common methods of selection components.

-Class 8: Creating a Sport IDCreating a Sport ID.
+Creating a Sport ID.
 We create the foundation for our ID by building the animatic.
 Working with multiple cameras and the stage object.
 Using PolyFX, Fracture Object and various effectors to block out the basic animation.